DavidKilty/ProjectSubmission2.0/README.md

 # Memory Number Game

 ## Description
 This project is a web-based memory number game where users are presented with a random 9-digit number for a specific amount of time and then must recall and input the number correctly.
 The game aims to test and improve the user's visual numerical memory.
+Based from a game my mother created for me as a child, it was the best thing I could think of to create.
+It was built along sinde me doing my sample Love Maths project.
+As such it bares a lot of similarity to the sample project.

-## Installation
+### Installation
 To install and run this project locally:
 1. Clone the repository:
    ```bash